Types of Level Measurement Transmitters & How Do They Work?

 Types of Level Transmitters:

-Level measurement transmitters are of six types.
+Level measurement transmitters are of seven types.
 Each type of transmitter works in a different way, and makes it useful for different types of processes.

 Capacitance Level TransmittersThese transmitters use liquid stored in a tank or container as a dielectric medium between two or more electrodes.
 The energy capacity of the capacitor circuit increases when there is more liquid, and decreases if there is less liquid.
 By measuring the variations in the capacitance value, capacitance level transmitters can calculate the current fill level of the tank or container.